 - You were defending your property

 - You are a victim of domestic violence and were defending yourself or your children

 We can also seek to have your charges downgraded.
 For example, perhaps you did commit the act, but you didn’t do so knowingly or you were coerced by another person.
 These strategies may convince the state to pursue lesser charges with less severe penalties.
 We can also attempt to negotiate a plea bargain on your behalf.

-Rely on a Knowledgeable NJ Criminal Defense Attorney to Fight Your Murder Charges
+Rely on a Knowledgeable NJ Criminal Defense Attorney to Fight Your Murder Charges in Middletown, New Jersey

 When your freedom is on the line, you can’t trust your future to just “any” lawyer.
 At Rudnick, Addonizio, Pappa & Casazza, you can rest assured that our attorneys are battle-tested and ready to fight for you.
 We know how to investigate and prepare for murder and homicide trials.
 We know you are putting your life in our hands and we take that responsibility extremely seriously.
 No legal team in New Jersey will fight harder for you.

 For more than 40 years, we’ve been protecting legal rights and fighting serious violent criminal charges for clients in Hazlet and East Brunswick and the surrounding NJ communities.
 Contact us today for a free consultation about your charges.
 We will come to meet with you in jail or in a hospital when necessary.
 The important thing is to make the call right away.
 Allow us to get started doing what we do best: protecting you against your criminal charges.